ARC-OPT/Documentation/index.md

 WBC is used for...

   * controlling robots with redundant degrees of freedom, like humanoids or other legged robots with floating base, but also fixed-base systems like mobile manipulators, dual-arm systems or even simple manipulators.
-In general, the number of robot dof can be arbitraryily high like >50.
+In general, the number of robot dof can be arbitrarily high like >50.

   * controlling multiple tasks simultaneously while taking into account the physical constraints of the robot.
 E.g., on a humanoid robot do ...
 (1) keep balance (2) Grasp an object with one arm (3) maintaining an upright body posture (4) Consider the joint torque limits, etc...